-The typical Eucalyptus Avenue section will feature a 12-foot-wide parkway and 23-foot-wide landscape setback to create a 35-foot Neighborhood Edge.
-The parkway will include a 7-foot-wide curb-adjacent landscape strip generally planted with trees and groundcover and a 5-foot-wide sidewalk.
+The typical Eucalyptus Avenue section will feature a 12-foot wide parkway and 23-foot wide landscape setback to create a 35-foot Neighborhood Edge.
+The parkway will include a 7-foot wide curb-adjacent landscape strip generally planted with trees and groundcover and a five-foot wide sidewalk.
+An eight-foot wide multi-purpose trail is located on the north side.
+A five-foot wide on-street Class II bike lane is located on the south side.
 Tree species along Eucalyptus Avenue will include Pistache trees in the parkway and behind the sidewalk alternating with groups of Podocarpus gracilior trees.
 The Neighborhood Edge creates a buffer along the Specific Plan boundary as well as a visual statement (Figure 5.2).